MatthewVerbryke/boxbot_ros/README.md

 roslaunch boxbot_gazebo empty_world.launch
 ```

+Some other scenarios are included that were used to test dual-arm manipulation in simulation.

 ### Model Editing

 If you want to edit the URDF model, only modify the files that end with ```.urdf.xacro``` or ```.gazebo```, found in the ```boxbot_description/robots``` and ```boxbot_description/urdf``` folders.
 Generally, you will not want to edit the ```.urdf``` files directly, as they are auto-generated and are also harder to sift through than the subcomponent files.